RaghenM/Project_3_Data_Viz_Group_1/README.md

   # View Raghen's interactive map via this link
 https://raghenm.github.io/Data_Viz_Project_3_Mapp_App/
-I deployed this app to pages from another repository that is just holding my work for the project.
+- Note: I deployed this app to pages from another repository that is just holding my work for the project.